Kennewick School District

-The Kennewick School District acts in conformity and obeys the rules and regulations of both the federal and the state.
+The Kennewick School District acts in conformity and obeys the rules and regulations of both federal and state.
 Discrimination is not an issue.
-The school’s population is made up of mixed races of Caucasians, Hispanics, Asians, African-Americans and Indians.
+The school’s population is made up of mixed races of Caucasians, Hispanics, Asians, African-Americans, and Indians.

 School Match, a national educational consulting and research firm, presented the Kennewick School District with “What Parents Want” Award in June 2006.

-The district’s Board of Directors encourages parents to play an important role in their children’s education by attending school functions and parent-teacher conferences, by building a good parent-teacher relationship, and by helping their children in their school work and projects.
+The district’s Board of Directors encourages parents to play an important role in their children’s education by attending school functions and parent-teacher conferences, building a good parent-teacher relationship, and helping their children with their school work and projects.
 Research shows that parent involvement results in improved school attendance, higher grades, self-confidence, and their children staying away from drugs and alcohol.

 The Kennewick School District is proud to have dedicated educators and teachers that possess high credentials essential in guiding the students to reach their dreams.
 The city of Kennewick has been known to be in support of children to help them attain a brighter future.